 A bad credit rating is a negative assessment of your finances by a credit reference agency based on your history of borrowing (or lack of it).
 If your credit score drops too low, your financial options will shrink.
 The good news is that a credit rating isn’t fixed – it changes in response to how you manage your finances.
-That means by showing you can be relied on to pay back what you’ve borrowed over a long period, credit reference agencies will turn your bad credit rating into a good one.
+That means by showing you can be relied on to pay back what you’ve borrowed, credit reference agencies will turn your bad credit rating into a good one.

 A bad credit rating can result in lenders offering you cards with higher interest rates, giving tighter credit limits or even turning your credit applications down.
 Don't be surprised if lenders don't offer you the interest rates that they advertise.
 Many will base the decision of what rate to give you on the likelihood that you won't pay back the credit on time.